KarinaJadia/Other-Projects/README.md

 numberfy.py - Saw a challenge on Instagram and had to attempt it.
 Given a string like 'five thousand eighty three' converts to '5,083'.

 stars.py - Just makes a night sky, inspired by @tiny_star_field on Twitter.

+subnet.py - Given an IP address, calculates the address in binary, the netmask, and the number of hosts.